JuanFKurucz/book-reader/tests/integration/README.md

 Integration tests are configured to run automatically on:

+1. Before Docker publish (as a prerequisite)
-1. Release creation (tags starting with 'v')
+2. Release creation (tags starting with 'v')
-2. Manual workflow dispatch
+3. Manual workflow dispatch

 This ensures that the tests are run before a release is made public, validating that the core functionality works with real API calls.